estrimaitis/partial-master/README.md

 ## How to prepare your data file

 Inside the data file you need to enter your trade data.
-There are 5 columns in total:
+There are 5 columns:

 - Partial 1
 - Partial 2